Matter Silicon Labs Lighting Example (Zephyr)#

 1. No GPIO Support: This implementation does not include GPIO control for physical LEDs or buttons.
 All lighting operations are software-only.

-4. Memory Constraints: The SiWx917 has limited RAM and flash memory.
-Complex applications may need memory optimization.
+3. Memory Constraints: Both SoCs have limited RAM and flash memory.
+Complex applications may require memory optimization.

-For production applications requiring GPIO control, consider using the EFR32 platform with the standard Silicon Labs lighting example.
+For production applications requiring GPIO control or features not yet available here, consider using the standard Silicon Labs lighting example on the EFR32 platform.

 Additional Resources:#